Google Posts for Healthcare

 *Those who have GMB listings marked as chains cannot do posts unless they are COVID related.
 If you try to create a post and it doesn’t work, you may be marked as a chain.
 Google has not, as yet, created a way to work around this issue.
 Luckily, it does not happen very often.

 If you have any questions about setting up a Google post on your GMB listings, please reach out to your customer service manager.
+If you’d like to get started with SocialClimb, give us a call at 866-338-8270.

 This article on Google posts is the third in a series of five articles on how SocialClimb and GMB marketing will impact your bottom line.
 To read the other articles in this series, please click on the links below: